 The goal of this scenario is to show how the different IAM components work together, and basic features of policies.

 In this scenario, Acme Company has two teams that will be using Oracle Cloud Infrastructure resources for infrastructure: Project A and Project B. In reality, your company may have many more.

 Acme Company plans to use a single virtual cloud network (VCN) for both teams, and wants a network administrator to manage the VCN.

 Acme Company also wants the Project A team and Project B team to each have their own set of instances and block storage volumes.
-The Project A team shouldn't be able to use the Project B team's instances, and vice versa.
+The Project A team and Project B teams shouldn't be able to use each other's instances.
 These two teams also shouldn't be allowed to change anything about the VCN set up by the network administrator.
 Acme Company wants each team to have administrators for that team's resources.
 The administrators for the Project A team can decide who can use the Project A cloud resources, and how.
 Same for the Project B team.

 Acme Company Gets Started with Oracle Cloud Infrastructure

 Acme Company signs up to use Oracle Cloud Infrastructure and tells Oracle that an employee named Wenpei will be the default administrator.
 In response, Oracle:

 - Creates a tenancy for Acme Company (see the following diagram).